 And my second top suggestion is to make sure your child is getting back into a sleep routine.
 Most kids have been out of school this past summer and staying up pretty late.

 Sleep is essential for your child, and you must start getting your child back on a sleep schedule.
 Most children need anywhere from 10-14 hours of sleep, depending on their age.

 I aim at the upper end with my kids to make sure they are well-rested and successful in school.
 So, start getting your child into a sleep routine and stick to the routine every night.

 It is crucial to get this in place a few weeks before school is back in session.
 So your child has time to adjust to the new schedule.
 If your child is going to bed at 10:00 pm, two weeks before school.

 Push up sleep time by 15-30 minutes each night until your child is going to bed which they will be allowed to get 10-14 hours of sleep.
 My younger son goes to bed at around 7:30 pm each night, but my older son is allowed to stay until 8:30 pm since he is older and doesn’t require as much sleep as my younger son.

 Every child is different, so select a time that works best for your child, based on the time you have to wake them up.

-The third top suggestion on preparing for the upcoming school year is to keep essential immune-boosting supplements on hand.
+The third top suggestion for preparing for the upcoming school year is to keep essential immune boosting supplements for kids on hand.